pavelvlpavlov/food_diets_eda/README.md

 A combination of descriptive statistics, and data visualization was employed to analyze the data.
 Key analytical methods include data cleaning, EDA, and trend analysis.
 Python, Pandas, Matplotlib, Scikit-learn and Tableau were used for data manipulation and analysis.

 ## Folder Structure
-`data`: Contains the data used for the final analysis and visualizations.
+`data`: Contains the data used for the final analysis and visualizations.<br>

-`notebooks`: Contains Jupyter notebooks with Python code blocks used for data cleaning and analysis, and detailed explanations of the different steps
+`notebooks`: Contains Jupyter notebooks with Python code blocks used for data cleaning and analysis, and detailed explanations of the different steps.<br>

-`dashboards`: Contains the tableau visualizations as images
+`dashboards`: Contains the Tableau visualizations as images.<br>

-`tableau`: Contains tableau vizualizations
+`tableau`: Contains Tableau vizualizations.

 ## Visualizations and Results
   [Link to Tableau Public](https://public.tableau.com/app/profile/pavel.pavlov1285/vizzes)